Motichoor Laddu

 11. add 2 tbsp cashew and 2 tbsp pistachios. mix well.

-12. you can see the mixture is dried and all the sugar syrup has absorbed.
+12. you can see the mixture is dried and all the sugar syrup has been absorbed.

 13. Grease your hands with a little ghee and start shaping the ladoos